camelboat/EECS_6897_Distributed_Storage_System_Project_Scripts/README.md

 ## Environment Setup(three-m510 setup example)

 - Instantiate Cloudlab Experiment using [profile](https://www.cloudlab.us/manage_profile.php?action=edit&uuid=4bfc3b7b-b3f4-11eb-b1eb-e4434b2381fc).
 This experiment has three m510 nodes named node-0, node-1, and node-2.
-By default, we will use node-0 as the operator machine, and RocksDBs are running on node-1 and node-2.
+By default, we will use node-0 as the operator machine(running YCSB and Replicator), and RocksDBs are running on node-1 and node-2.
 - When the experiment is ready, login to node-0, and run the following commands(all run under `sudo`) to create file system on NVMe device, mount it, install necessary packages, create Python virtual environment for running the testing framework, and install Python packages needed.
 ```bash
 sudo -i